Starting practice as a barrister

 The process does take some time, so your application should be lodged as soon as you have a commencement date.
 If your application is urgent please specify this at the beginning so that we can let you know the likely time frame.

-If you do not meet the “required minimum amount of recent legal experience” in New Zealand criterion in regulation 12(3) of the Practice Rules, you may apply to be considered under regulation 12A of the Practice Rules – special circumstances.
-Lawyers who have taken a break from practising law in New Zealand to practise in an overseas jurisdiction, or to have parental leave, may apply under special circumstances.
+If you do not meet the “required minimum amount of recent legal experience” in New Zealand criterion in regulation 12(3) of the Practice Rules, you may apply to be considered under regulation 12A of the Practice Rules.
+An example of this might be where you have worked part-time; taken a break from practising law in New Zealand; returned to New Zealand after practising in an overseas jurisdiction, or for parental leave.
+For any application made under regulation 12A, please outline the reasons why you think that your application should be approved under this regulation.
 Each application is considered on its merits.

 Advertising of name